AmyHudson/wind-midge-dispersal/README.md

 | August | 868 |
 | September | 835 |

 We've used NCEP/NCAR reanalysis data here (2.5°grid), but GDAS data (1°) can be used with `met_type = "gdas1"`, or NARR (North American Regional Reanalysis- 32km) data with `met_type = "narr"`.
 It may be interesting to see the differences in results between them.
+Dispersal model also has `met_type = "gdas0.5"` (Global Data Assimilation System 0.5-degree resolution data), "gfs0.25" (Global Forecast System 0.25 degree data), and "nam12" (North American Mesoscale Forecast System, 12-km/6-hour resolution data)- I think we can also use these in the trajectory analyses.

-We can also explore how dispersal modeling compares with the trajectory modeling.
+We can also explore how dispersal modeling compares with the trajectory modeling- dispersal lets us look at particle size, but also requires us to think about how frequently particles are being emitted, their size, and their density... may be beyond this scope.
+Need to convert ~several thousand adults per square yard -> g/cm3...

+## Zonal wind climatologies in the western US ##
 *Are there times of year where wind could help move midges west to east, or east to west?
 How do the times of day influence those wind assists?*